stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 better than I who or what wrote that message in minuscules, but I will warn you it was not written in vain.
 There are abominations and blasphemies which must be stamped out, and I believe that the writer of those words will attend to Orne and Hutchinson.
-One of those creatures wrote you once, &lsquo;do not call up any that you can not put down'.
+One of those creatures wrote you once, "do not call up any that you can not put down'.
 You were undone once before, perhaps in that very way, and it may be that your own evil magic will undo you all again.
 Curwen, a man can't tamper with Nature beyond certain limits, and every horror you have woven will rise up to wipe you out. "